 Bill Lippincott's parents taught him that if he worked hard, he could achieve whatever goal he set out to accomplish.
 After graduation from Tufts University in 1973, he came to Maine, working as a teachers aide in an elementary school, as a carpenter, raking blueberries, picking apples, working as a potato harvester as well as doing other farm work, before starting his own book business in 1975.
 He's run a successful Maine small business for over 40 years, operating a bookshop in Bangor for over 25 years specializing in Maine and the Maine Woods.

 He knows the challenges to run a business, but also knows it’s possible to do well.
 This state has a lot of potential for growth if we invest in quality education, in training for job skills, in making an economy where everyone has a fair, living wage.
-He wants to bring his experience in finding a way to succeed, overcoming obstacles and working with other people to the Maine Senate.
+He wants to bring his experience in finding a way to succeed, overcoming obstacles and working with other people to the Maine House.

 Bill led an 8 year battle to close a leaking landfill in Hampden, which had been polluting the surrounding groundwater, contaminating neighborhood wells and fouling the air for miles around.
 Casella Waste Management had the best corporate lawyers and lobbyists in the state, and it would have been understandable to give up.
 But Bill persisted, and finally in 2006, Casella finally agreed to close the landfill.
 He worked with people in the community from very different backgrounds and political beliefs who joined together against long odds to achieve a common goal.